CyberdineDevelopment/Developer-Kit/src/FractalDataWorks.Configuration/README.md

 ## Best Practices

+1. **Use FdwConfigurationBase<T>**: Prefer the new base class with FluentValidation.Results.ValidationResult
-1. **Always Validate**: Use FluentValidation for comprehensive validation rules
+2. **Always Validate**: Use FluentValidation for comprehensive validation rules
-2. **Cache Validation Results**: The base class caches validation for performance
+3. **Handle Validation Results**: Check validation results before using configurations
-3. **Use Immutable Defaults**: Set sensible defaults in property initializers
+4. **Use Immutable Defaults**: Set sensible defaults in property initializers
-4. **Version Configurations**: Use the Version property for migration scenarios
+5. **Version Configurations**: Use the Version property for migration scenarios
-5. **Enable/Disable Logic**: Use IsEnabled for feature flags and gradual rollouts
+6. **Enable/Disable Logic**: Use IsEnabled for feature flags and gradual rollouts
+7. **Avoid ConfigurationBase<T>**: The legacy base class is deprecated

 ## Testing